llakala/synaptic-standard/README.md

 ## Auto-imports shouldn't just be flat

-Now, we encounter a new problem: what if some of these files start getting too big on their own?
+But, of course, we encounter a new problem: what if some of these files start getting too big on their own?

-Let's take an example.
+Let's use an example.
 I have a ton of git configurations: abbreviations, aliases, settings, and configuration of a few external git tools:
 `diff-so-fancy`, `difftastic`, and `git-revise`.
 Altogether, this comes out to 198 lines of significant lines of code.
 Not horrible - but definitely more than